Bot attacks are increasingly

 In a cyberattack known as “credential stuffing,” login information from one site that has had a data breach is used to try to access another unrelated service using multiple bots.
 Thus, the best way to stay safe is to be aware and implement changes in your security protocols.

 Use Captcha on Your Website

 Many tools and scripts have user-agent string lists in their outdated default setups.
 This procedure won’t stop the more experienced attackers, although some offenders may be caught and deterred.
-Since most current browsers compel users to accept automatic upgrades, it becomes more challenging to browse the web using an outdated version.
+Since most current browsers compel users to accept automatic upgrades, browsing the web using an outdated version becomes more challenging.